Shamsiddin-it/Shamsiddin-it/README.md

 ### 🧑‍💻 About Me

-- 🔭 I’m currently working on **Bron.tj** — a unified booking system for Tajikistan
 - 🧠 I’m learning and building projects with **Python, Django, DRF, Aiogram, SQLAlchemy**
 - 💬 Ask me about **Telegram bots**, **backend development**, or **automation**
 - 🌱 I’m currently diving deeper into **C#** and **.NET** development